 Delivery Quantities under the Downstream Reconciliation Rules or an Allocation Agreement

-A Shipper’s Delivery Quantity at a Delivery Point used by only one Shipper will be the metered quantity.
+At a Delivery Point used by:

+only one Shipper, that Shipper’s Delivery Quantity will be the metered quantity; and

+more than one Shipper and where the Downstream Reconciliation Rules apply, those Shippers’ Delivery Quantities will be determined by the Allocation Agent under the DRR.

-At each Delivery Point where an Allocation Agreement applies, each Shipper must ensure that:
+At a Delivery Point where an Allocation Agreement applies, each Shipper must ensure that:

 the allocation methodology is acceptable to the Interconnected Party; and

-not later than 17:00 on the second Business Day after the Day on which the Allocation Agent receives any necessary information from First Gas, the Allocation Agent notifies First Gas [via OATIS] of each Shipper’s Delivery Quantities (including, in the case of a Dedicated Delivery Point, Hourly Quantities).
+not later than 1700 on the second Business Day after the Day on which the Allocation Agent receives any necessary information from First Gas, the Allocation Agent notifies First Gas via OATIS of each Shipper’s Delivery Quantities and, in the case of a Dedicated Delivery Point, Hourly Quantities.

 Supplementary and Interruptible Agreements

-If and when First Gas enters into a Supplementary Agreement or Interruptible Agreement in respect of an End-user located on a Distribution Network, it will advise the Allocation Agent of the existence of such agreement and its commencement date.
+If and when First Gas enters into a Supplementary Agreement or Interruptible Agreement in respect of an End-user located on a Distribution Network, it will advise the Allocation Agent of the existence of that agreement and its commencement date.

-Delivery Quantities under any agreement in the circumstances referred to in section 6.12 shall be the quantities determined by, and notified to First Gas by the Allocation Agent under the DRR.
+Delivery Quantities under any Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement shall be the quantities determined by, and notified to First Gas by the Allocation Agent under the DRR unless the relevant agreement specifies otherwise.

 Finality of Allocation Results and Energy Quantities

-Except to the extent of any metering corrections or manifest error by First Gas or the Gas Transfer Agent, First Gas shall be entitled to rely on the Allocation Result and shall not be obliged to check or correct any Receipt Quantity or Delivery Quantity.
+Except to the extent of any metering corrections or manifest error, First Gas shall be entitled to rely on the Allocation Result and shall not be obliged to check or correct any Receipt Quantity or Delivery Quantity.

 End-user Right to Allocation Agreement

-Each Shipper acknowledges and agrees that the End-user at any Dedicated Delivery Point has the right to buy Gas from more than one Shipper and to determine how much Gas it buys from each Shipper, and when.
+Each Shipper acknowledges and agrees that the End-user at any Dedicated Delivery Point has the right to buy Gas from more than one Shipper and to determine when, and how much Gas it buys from each Shipper.

-If the End-user at a Dedicated Delivery Point wishes to commence buying Gas from a new Shipper (whether the second or further, a New Shipper) while continuing to buy Gas from an existing Shipper (or more than one, each an Incumbent Shipper), all Shippers who may sell Gas to the End-user shall become party to an Allocation Agreement (new, or existing amended) and no incumbent Shipper shall unreasonably delay or frustrate execution of such Allocation Agreement.
-Nothing in this section 6.16 shall require any Shipper to sell Gas to any End-user.
+If the End-user at a Dedicated Delivery Point wishes to commence buying Gas from a new Shipper while continuing to buy Gas from an existing Shipper, all Shippers who may sell Gas to that End-user shall become party to an Allocation Agreement.

 Title to Gas and Risk